 Entrance Foyer/School office

 The entrance foyer /school office is at the front of main building.
 The door to the foyer is locked for security reasons but you will be greeted by a member of our admin team if you are entering the main building.
 The office is open from 8.30am until 4.30pm.
-Mrs Knowles, Mrs Roberts and Mrs Staphylas are on hand to support you with queries as they arise.
+Mrs Roberts and Miss Staphylas are on hand to support you with queries as they arise.
 If you cannot get through on the phone, please leave a voice message and they will get back to you.
 Letters may be left securely in the post box in the main school lobby.
 Please do not leave these in your child’s school bag as they may be missed or forgotten.